Genetics and Immune Disorders

 Complications of primary immune deficiency and genetic immune disorders include:

-To diagnose genetic immune disorders, your healthcare providers should do the following:
+To diagnose genetic immune disorders, your healthcare providers may do some or all

-Check your response to certain vaccines, such as pneumonia or pneumococcal vaccine
+Check your response to certain vaccines, such as tetanus or pneumococcal (pneumonia) vaccines

-Order blood tests, including tests of immunoglobulin (antibody) levels
+Order blood tests, including tests of antibody (immunoglobulin) levels, specialized

 Treatment may include:

 Preventing infection.
 People who have immune disorders must work hard to not get an infection.
 Basic hygiene